dvsun/labs-feedback/feedback.md

 ### Goodness of fit and independence tests
-Reference: [Goodness of fit and independence tests](https://github.com/ta-data-bcn/lab-goodfit-indeptests)
+Reference: [Goodness of fit and independence tests](https://github.com/ta-data-bcn/lab-goodfit-indeptests) David - Incorrect statements - Question 4.
+The statement don't provide any values that we can work with.
+Plus, the statement itself is difficult to understand IMHO.

 ### Two Sample Hypothesis Tests
 Reference: [Two Sample Hypothesis Tests](https://github.com/ta-data-bcn/lab-two-sample-hypothesis-tests)